Kecee24/alx-low_level_programming-2/0x06-pointers_arrays_strings/README.md

-C is fun
-This is a project on pointers arrays and strings
+## 0x06.
+C - More pointers, arrays and strings